 Stands the sun so close and mighty –

 News is he of all the others –

 Bold it were to die

 We didn’t teach that much American verse, so I was delighted to give my students at least a fleeting view of some of the nation’s greatest poets (Poe also got his allocated slot, because it wouldn’t be December without an extract from ‘The Raven‘).
 I also think that Dickinson captures the transitional month of March beautifully, though, as with so many of her works, she raises as many questions as she answers.

 The first thing to remember, as I told myself most mornings when I faced the poem on entering my classroom, is that this isn’t a monologue and doesn’t tell a story.
 Instead, it evokes an emotion, and so is an example of lyric rather than narrative verse.
-This means that questions like ‘Who are the ‘we’ at the start?’ and ‘Where did the snake come from?’ are tempting but unsatisfying.
+This means that questions like ‘Who are the ‘we’ at the start?’ and ‘What’s going on with the genders of March and the adder’s tongue?’ are tempting but unsatisfying.
 Instead, I’d try to empty my mind and focus on the (literally) marching rhythm and succession of evocative images.

 The images themselves are forceful and enigmatic.
 There is March with his purple shoes, giving a regal and ecclesiastical tone to the natural wonders of the month.
 Then we’re brought sharply down to earth with the ‘mud’ that follows in his wake.
 These first images set up the tension between the highs of beauty and the depths of wallowing that will be the focus of the rest of the poem.
 The human experience of change lies between the snake and the sun, the dog and the birds.
 Similarly the collective response to the pride of the month can be a human’s own, over-heated ambition to be truly, if misplacedly, ‘bold.’
 It’s a very powerful poem.